Top 15 Things to Do in Chania, Crete

 If you love food markets, one of the top things to do in Chania for you would be to visit the municipal market.
 This covered market was quite an addition to the city when it was established in 1913.
 It still opens to the bustle of more than 75 shops selling food, meat, goods and more.

-Tour Tip: If you want to go on a great food tour check out the True Local Walking Food Tour of Chania.
+Tour Tip: If you want to go on a great food tour check out the Walking Tour and Food Tasting with a Local.

 5) Spot the Old Turkish Hammam